 THE RISK FACTOR

-Hanging on to an R22 air conditioner until the bitter end (January 1, 2020 is when R22 will no longer be available at any price) does pose some risks, especially for a business that relies on air conditioning.
+Hanging on to an R22 air conditioner until the bitter end (January 1, 2020 is when R22 can no longer be manufactured or imported in the U.S.) does pose some risks, especially for a business that relies on air conditioning.
 When you finally need to replace, how long will you have to wait for a new system because you’re in line with everyone else who is forced to replace their R22 air conditioner?

 Some problems, even though they may seem serious, can actually be easy and relatively inexpensive to fix.
 Electrical issues often fall into this category.
 And if your system is making so much noise that you’re afraid it’s about to die, the news may not be as bad as you think.
 You may just need some maintenance or redesign work.